themysticsavages/cloudbot-discord/README.md

 # Information
 ![picture](https://ajskateboarder.github.io/assets/screenshot1.jpg)

 cloudbot-discord is a file server for Discord.
 It is best used in a __private Discord server__ since they are usually more formal than public ones.
 But you can put it in a public server if you want.
-This program is in __beta__, and it only __creates and deletes folders__ as of now.
+This program is in __beta__, and it only __creates, deletes, and changes directories__ as of now.
 It will be updated more, however.

 ## Requirements
 You will need Node.JS and the npm module 'Discord'.
 If you want to use the bot in Discord, link it to a server of yours [here](https://discord.com/api/oauth2/authorize?client_id=835841382882738216&scope=bot&permissions=68608), replace the example text at the bottom of the program with your token, and run it!